 - 1) Residents instructed not to bring L.P.G cylinders into block. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / cleaners. - 4) Residents have access to storage cupboards on the 1st & 2nd floors, also externally at the rear of the building.
-All store cupboards are kept locked.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / cleaners. - 4) Residents have access to storage cupboards adjacent their flats as well as cupboards away from the building they have access to, all storage cupboards are kept locked